adrobinoga/zk-protocol/sections/terminal.md

 	packet(id=CMD_ACK_OK, session id=<state>)

-Where the state is 1-Byte wide and may have one of the following values:
+Where the state may have one of the following values:

 |Value	|Description				|
 |---	|---					|